A chat with Gary Carlston of Brøderbund

 What were you doing in Sweden?

 I was studying Scandinavian Languages and Literature in college, but I wasn’t enjoying school at all.
 The Vietnam War was raging and I was not supportive of our involvement.
 So I thought I’d like to go to Sweden for a while.
 I dropped out of university and flew to Sweden with just $90 in my pocket.
 I saw an American on the street and asked him if he knew where I could play some basketball.
 He told me to meet him at a certain gym at 1pm on the following Saturday.
-One thing led to another I ended up coaching the Swedish championship women’s basketball team.
+One thing led to another I ended up coaching a Swedish championship women’s basketball team.
 (Somebody had to do it).

 Wow, that’s quite something to have on your resumé.
 Which team was that?